KnpLabs/mink-demo/README.md

 ### Sahi

-If you want to test `@javascript` part, you'll need to install Sahi.
-Sahi gives you ability to run `@javascript` scenarios in real browser.
+If you want to test `@javascript` part of feature, you'll need to install Sahi.
+Sahi gives you ability to run `@javascript` tagged scenarios in real browser.

 1. Download and run the Sahi jar from the [http://sahi.co.in/w/](Sahi website)
 2. Run sahi proxy before your test suites (you can start this proxy during system startup):